 The use of a Student Planner enables information to be passed easily and quickly between school and home.
+We ask that you check and sign your child's planner every week - their tutor will do the same.
 From time to time letters are sent home via students on a variety of issues.
-These will often be sent by ParentPay - an electronic system which parents will be asked to sign up to once your child starts.
+These will often be sent by

+ParentPay - an electronic system which parents will be asked to sign up to once your child starts.
+Your child will be issued with login details in September to set up one parent on ParentPay.
+We only offer additional logins for parents who live at separate addresses.